Skip to main content

 When to consider genomic testing

-• Genomic testing should be considered in patients presenting with:
+• Genomic testing should be considered for patients presenting with:

-• a family history of cerebellar ataxia, where the features in the patient closely resemble those of other affected family members; and
+• a family history of cerebellar ataxia, where the features in the patient closely resemble those of other affected family members.

-• a likely diagnosis of a functional neurological condition (testing should only be considered in these individuals with caution, and referrals should clearly indicate which signs and/or symptoms indicate a likely genetic diagnosis).
+• Where there is a likely diagnosis of an acquired or functional neurological condition, genomic testing should only be considered with caution, and referrals should clearly indicate which signs and/or symptoms indicate a likely genetic diagnosis.

 • Unaffected individuals may present with a family history of an adult-onset genetic condition.
 Where signs and/or symptoms suggestive of that condition are not present in the patient, they should be offered referral to a local clinical genetics service to discuss testing as part of a predictive (presymptomatic) testing pathway.